Quantum-Accelerators/quacc/docs/src/install/advanced/parsl.md

 If you are just starting out, try running some test calculations locally first.
 Then come back and set up the relevant configuration files for your desired machines.
 ```

 Out-of-the-box, Parsl will run on your local machine.
-To configure Parsl for the high-performance computing environment of your choice, refer to the [Configuration](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) page in the documentation.
+To configure Parsl for the high-performance computing environment of your choice, refer to the executor [Configuration](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) page in the Parsl documentation.